Jalen Green: 2024–25 season: Playoff debut

 On October 21, 2024, Green and the Rockets agreed to a three–year, $106 million contract extension.
 On November 27, 2024, Green put up 41 points in a 122–115 overtime win over the Philadelphia 76ers.

 On January 13, 2025, Green matched his career high with 42 points on 72.2% shooting from the field in a home game win against the Memphis Grizzlies.
 He joined Hakeem Olajuwon as the only two players in Rockets history to score 40+ points with at least 70% from the field.
 Green started all 82 games for Houston during the 2024–25 NBA season, averaging 21 points, 4.6 rebounds, and 3.4 assists.

 In Game 2 of the Rockets' first-round playoff series against the Golden State Warriors, Green scored 38 points, leading the Rockets to a 109–94 victory.
 He tied the Rockets franchise record for most three-pointers made in a playoff game with eight, matching performances by Chris Paul (vs. Utah, May 8, 2018) and Matt Maloney (at Seattle, May 11, 1997).
 Despite this standout game, Green faced criticism throughout the playoffs, averaging only 13.3 points per game while shooting 37% from the field and less than 30% from three-point range.
+The Rockets lost the series in Game 7.

 Phoenix Suns (2025–present)

 On July 6, 2025, Green, alongside Dillon Brooks, Rasheer Fleming, and Khaman Maluach, was traded to the Phoenix Suns via a seven-team trade that sent Kevin Durant to the Rockets.
+He made 32 appearances (including 27 starts) for the Suns during the 2025–26 NBA season, averaging 17.8 points, 3.6 rebounds, and 2.8 assists.
+On April 17, 2026, during Phoenix's play-in contest against the Golden State Warriors, Green recorded 36 points and eight three-pointers en route to a 111–96 victory.
+The win helped the Suns secure the eighth seed in the playoffs, marking a turnaround after a disappointing 2024–25 season that saw them miss the playoffs.

+The Suns faced the reigning champion and top-seeded Oklahoma City Thunder during their first round playoff series.
+Green made his Suns playoff debut on April 19, putting up 17 points and five assists in a 119–84 Game 1 loss.
+On April 25, he recorded 26 points, five rebounds, and six assists in a 121–109 Game 3 loss.
+The Suns would end up getting swept by the Thunder in four games.